sirpaulmcd/Software-Cheat-Sheets/Markdown/MarkdownBasics.md

 Use the `run()` method to begin.

-### Indicate blocks of code using 3 backticks.
-Add the name of the programming language for proper syntax highlighting:
+### Indicate blocks of code using 3 backticks:

+Add the name of the programming language for proper syntax highlighting.

     ```Javascript
     var num = 0;